JingLiu122/100-days-of-code/log.md

 **Today's Progress**: Started and relearned recursion, completed two recursion exercises on Codewar.com and a permutation question on leetcode.com (cheated a bit).

-**Thoughts:** Too difficult to come up a recursion solution (hope one day I will get better with recursion).
+**Thoughts:** Too difficult to come up with a recursive solution (hope one day I will get better with recursion).

 **Link to work:**
 1. [Recursion #1 - Factorial](https://www.codewars.com/kata/5694cb0ec554589633000036)